-Asian stocks lower after Wall Street losses
+Global stocks slip, oil price stabilizes after fall

 - Boeing admits its 747 ‘Queen of the Skies’ has no future as passenger plane

-NORTH KOREA: Geopolitical tension was in focus as President Donald Trump tweeted that China’s efforts to pressure North Korea have not worked out.
-His tweet comes one day after learning that Otto Warmbier, an American student who was returned from North Korea to the U.S. in a coma last week, had died.
+NORTH KOREA: Geopolitical tensions were in focus as President Donald Trump tweeted that China’s efforts to pressure North Korea have not worked out.
+His tweet came one day after the death of Otto Warmbier, an American student who was returned from North Korea to the U.S. in a coma last week.

-OIL: Benchmark U.S. crude lost 5 cents to $43.46 per barrel on electronic trading in New York Mercantile Exchange.
-The contract lost 92 cents to settle at $43.51 per barrel on Tuesday.
-Brent crude, the international standard, fell 12 cents to $45.90 per barrel.
-It dropped 89 cents to $46.02 per barrel on Tuesday.
+OIL: Prices fell before stabilizing ahead of the release of a weekly crude oil inventory by the U.S. Department of Energy later in the day.
+Benchmark U.S. crude was up 21 cents to $43.72 per barrel on electronic trading in New York Mercantile Exchange.
+The contract lost 92 cents on Tuesday.
+Brent crude, the international standard, edged up 18 cents to $46.20 per barrel.
+It dropped 89 cents the previous day.